ZORALab/Monteur/docs/en/ci-jobs/compose/_index.md

 #### `[[Dependencies]]`
-The `[Dependencies]` is an array of program data for checking all required programs only for this `Publish` task.
+The `[Dependencies]` is an array of program data for checking all required programs only for this `Compose` task.
 Therefore, it has extra square braces when defining its data.

 **DO NOT CONFUSE `[Dependencies]` with your product's dependencies**.
 This